Employee attrition refers to staff members who leave a company.

 💡 The Key Takeaway: After a supervisor learns more about what an employee is interested in, they can set them up to grow in areas that are of interest and most motivating to that specific employee.
 Options to consider may include conferences, training sessions, certifications, and company-wide training sessions.

-Before an employee leaves an organization, an exit interview typically takes place with a human resources representative.
+Before someone leaves an organization, employee interviews typically take place with a human resources representative.

 These meetings usually take between 30 to 60 minutes and cover a variety of topics, such as: